 As an illustration, a tankless water heater with a flow rate of around 5 GPM to 6 GPM should service a 1 bedroom house well while achieving the required temperature rise.
 On the other hand, a 2-bedroom with 2 shower bathrooms will require a tank with 8 GPM to 10 GPM.

-The number of bathtubs available and their GPM
+How many bathtubs available and their GPM?

 Find out how many functional bathtubs there are, factoring in ones that are whirlpool, and ones that are soaker.
 You should also determine the capacity of each of the tubs in gallons (GPM) plus the ideal flow rate for each.